REEL

 Collaborations can be fruitful, fitful, and sometimes both.
 The opponent or obstacle is sometimes internal.
 This dance film is an exploration of a lifelong collaboration (and constantly shifting relationship) with my dance partner, Gravity.
 Mostly predictable, not always kind, I accept the challenge to dance with you again.
 I resist the inevitable failure our collaboration promises.

-Gravity Wins will be screened at the UNDER_the_RADAR Festival and Conference for Artistic Film, Animation and Experimental Sequential Media April 17-23 in Vienna, Austria.
+Gravity Wins will screen at the 2023 San Souci Festival of Dance in Boulder, CO in September.
+The film also screened at the UNDER_the_RADAR Festival and Conference for Artistic Film, Animation and Experimental Sequential Media in Vienna, Austria this April.
 The film screened at the 2023 Greensboro Dance Film Festival in February and was a nominee for the LA Independent Women Film Awards.

 Pretty Little Dance is a dance film co-directed by Victoria Marks and Heather Coker Hawkins.
 Choreographed by Victoria Marks and performed by Alexx Shilling, this film is a reimagining of a live performance work.
 The film premiered at the 2021 San Souci Festival of Dance Cinema in September.
 Website.